TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 2. Search for and install BTCPay Server plugin for Ghost

-3. Once installed you should see Ghost, included in the side nav, under plugins
+3. Once installed you should see Ghost, included in the side nav of your instance under plugins section

 4. Log in to your Ghost Admin Panel on a new tab

 5. Navigate to Settings (cogwheel at the bottom), in section "Advanced" click on "Integrations".
 Click "Add custom integration" and name it e.g "BTCPay Server"

    ![BTCPay Server Ghost img 1](./img/Ghost/Add_Custom_Integration_View.png)
    ![BTCPay Server Ghost img 2](./img/Ghost/Custom_Integration_Name.png)

 6. A modal will show the required Ghost credentials needed by the plugin

    ![BTCPay Server Ghost img 3](./img/Ghost/Custom_Integration_Credentials.png)

 7. Click on "Save" to save your credentials, you can also put in a description before saving it.